 Coffee Is A Direct Victim Of The US-China Trade War

-To date, there is no doubt that coffee, in particular, and many other commercial agricultural goods in general, have been victims of the us-china trade war trade war.
+To date, there is no doubt that coffee, in particular, and many other commercial agricultural goods in general, have been direct victims of the us-china trade war trade war.

 Prices continue to decline even though supply and demand are in balance.

 Why are you so outspoken in your condemnation?
 The degree of coffee surplus in the 2018-2019 season is minimal in terms of supply and demand factors, but the price on the two coffee floors plummeted “put the head not up.”
 Arabica futures in New York have dropped to their lowest level in over 14 years, while robusta London, which Vietnamese coffee merchants sometimes use as a benchmark, has fallen to its lowest level in about 9 1/2 years.
 On August 12, the bottom of the robusta floor price reached $1,261 per ton, compared to $ 1,188 per ton in March 2010.

 According to the World Coffee Organization’s (ICO) periodic report issued in August 2019, global supply and demand are balanced.
 The ICO predicted that production for the 2018-2019 season climbed by 1.9 percent to 168,766 million bags (including 60 kg), while worldwide coffee consumption increased by 2.1 percent to 164,843 million bags, roughly 4 million bags (1).
 Such a surplus is insufficient since it will not be enough if an occurrence such as salt mists, droughts, or floods threatens the coffee supply in certain producing nations.
 The price on the two coffee futures floors, on the other hand, is continually changing, resulting in fresh bottoms.

 Even if it’s unintentional, the sale is “broken.”